Looking for a TEFL Course? Check Out Text-And-Talk Academy

 The exception being teaching.
 I have friends who taught English and then opened their own businesses.
 I have friends who started as teachers and went on to become managers of multinational corporations.
 Even I got started as a teacher—just to feel things out—but have since moved on to other work.

 While teaching English is one of the easiest ways for foreigners to find work in Thailand, there are still some requirements you want to look into completing in order to pave that path for yourself.
-One being a TEFL degree.
+One being a Thai Ministry of Education accredited TEFL Course.
 But whatever you do—take a TEFL course in Thailand.

 I made the mistake of taking an online TEFL course before I moved to Thailand.
 I thought it would give me a head start once I got here.
 But quite the opposite happened.